 "Backpacking has been my passion for more than 50 years.
 Shortly before diagnosis, I was hiking on the Pacific Crest Trail in southern Washington.
 After several miles of hiking each day, I would start to shuffle a bit and stop to rest.
 The third day was more dramatic: Not finding a suitable place to stop, I slowly trudged on and came to a stop involuntarily, my feet would not move.
 They felt glued to the trail.
 It's called "gait freeze" I was to learn later.
 Eventually I reached the next road crossing and I hitchhiked down from the mountain to a small town.
-While I still did not know what the problem was, I was pretty sure that I would not be able to finish my 10-year effort to hike the 2,650-mile Pacific Crest Trail in sections."
+While I still did not know what the problem was, I was pretty sure that I would not be able to finish my 10-year effort to hike in sections the 2,650-mile Pacific Crest Trail."

-Critical Path for Parkinson's Consortium IMPACT FOR PATIENTS CPP is leading the path to the use of remote monitoring technologies by providing novel measures that reflect what is important to patients and paving the way to decentralized clinical trials.
-John Crawford John heroically continued to hike on despite his difficulty and has completed over 350 miles of the trail after being diagnosed with Parkinson's.
-One of John's passions is hiking and he has served as board member of the Pacific Crest Trail Association.
+John heroically continued to hike on despite his difficulty and has completed over 350 miles of the trail after being diagnosed with Parkinson's.
+One of John's passions is hiking and he has served as board member of the Pacific Coast Trail Association.

 During his 30-year career, John served as a corporate officer or director in 17 early stage firms and founded two biopharmaceutical companies.
-John successfully completed four mergers, 15 financing transactions, and 12 strategic partnerships totaling more than \$1 billion while serving in CEO or CFO roles.
+John successfully completed four mergers, 15 financing transactions, and 12 strategic partnerships totaling more than \$1 billion while serving in the CEO or CFO roles.

-John is an inspirational, self-motivated person that has identified unique ways to manage his disease by embracing technology and personalized medicine.
-In the daily management of his own PD signs and symptoms, he found, "There were too many variables to consider and each day had its unique features."
-So, John developed a comprehensive spreadsheet to track his symptoms and he monitored them daily.
-This spreadsheet is helpful for John to monitor his medications, activities and symptoms proactively in ways that have helped him with managing his quality of life.
+John is an inspirational, self-motivated person that has identified unique ways to managing his own disease by embracing technology and personalized medicine.
+In daily management of his own PD signs and symptoms he found "There were too many variables to consider and each day had its unique features."
+So, John developed a comprehensive spreadsheet to track his symptoms, monitored daily.
+This spreadsheet is helpful for John to monitor his medications, activities and symptoms proactively in ways that helped him with managing his quality of life.
 With the advent of remote monitoring technologies, John is convinced that his tracking can be completely automated with technology.
 John's goal is to have custom-developed apps for smartphones that can automatically track the numerous symptoms in real time.

-John's vision in deploying innovative technologies for self-management of Parkinson's is aligned with the focus of Critical Path Institute's (C-Path's) Critical Path for Parkinson's (CPP) Consortium's new digital drug development tool initiative.
+John's vision in deploying innovative technologies for self-management of Parkinson's is aligned with the focus of Critical Path Institute's (C-Path's) Critical Path for Parkinson's (CPP) consortium's new digital drug development tool initiative.
 Wearable technologies and remote monitoring devices hold tremendous promise for improving patient care, clinical trials and public health; yet collaborations amongst diverse stakeholders are critical in order to tackle challenges.